How To Add Charts And Graphs To WordPress

 For a tutorial that shows you how to create, save and publish data to a Visualizer chart or graph using Google Spreadsheet, go here:

-After importing the data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file with the right data), and then click ‘Next‘ …
+After importing your data, check that all of your information is correct (if not, click on the ‘Back’ button and reupload a data file containing the right data), and click ‘Next‘ …

-Depending on the chart or graph type you have picked, the plugin displays a range of customization settings and options …
+Depending on the chart or graph type you’ve picked, the plugin displays a range of customization options …

 For example, the pie chart offers many configurable options, including: